rustformers/llm/doc/CONTRIBUTING.md

 set CLBLAST_PATH=....\vcpkg\packages\clblast_x64-windows
 ```

+llm needs clblast.dll & OpenCL.dll to run.
+They are in the subdirectory bin of the corresponding vcpkg packages.
+The dlls need to be copied to target/release or target/debug depending the profile used at compile time.

 ### Linux

 #### CuBLAS

 You need to have CUDA installed on your system.
 CUDA can be downloaded and installed from the official [Nvidia site](https://developer.nvidia.com/cuda-downloads).
+On Linux distributions that do not have CUDA_PATH set, the environment variables CUDA_INCLUDE_PATH and CUDA_LIB_PATH can be set to their corresponding paths.

 #### CLBlast

 CLBlast can be installed on Linux through various package managers.
 For example, using `apt` you can install it via `sudo apt install clblast`.
 After installation, make sure that the `OPENCL_PATH` and `CLBLAST_PATH` environment variables are correctly set.
+Additionally the environment variables OPENCL_INCLUDE_PATH/OPENCL_LIB_PATH & CBLAST_INCLUDE_PATH/CLBLAST_LIB_PATH can be used to specify the location of the files.
+All environment variables are supported by all listed operating systems.

 ### MacOS

 #### Metal

 Xcode and the associated command-line tools should be installed on your system, and you should be running a version of MacOS that supports Metal.
 For more detailed information, please consult the [official Metal documentation](https://developer.apple.com/metal/).

 #### CLBlast

 CLBlast can be installed on MacOS using Homebrew with the command `brew install clblast`.
 Ensure the `OPENCL_PATH` and `CLBLAST_PATH` environment variables are correctly set post-installation.

 ## Debugging